Mulan (1998 film): Plot

-As the soldiers march up a mountain pass, the Huns ambush them.
+As the soldiers march up a mountain pass, the Huns' ruthless leader Shan Yu leads an ambush to attack them.
 Mulan uses a Huolongchushui cannon to trigger an avalanche and bury the Huns, but is badly injured.
-Shang and the soldiers discover Mulan's true sex while her wound is bandaged.
-Instead of executing Mulan as the law requires, Shang spares her life and expels her from the army before departing for the Imperial City to report the Huns' defeat.
+Shang and the soldiers discover Mulan's true identity while her wound is bandaged.
+Instead of executing Mulan as the law requires, Shang spares her life, saying that a life for a life, and his debt is repaid, and expels her from the army before departing for the Imperial City to report the Huns' defeat.
 Mulan, however, later discovers Shan Yu and several of his warriors have survived.
 Mulan travels to the city to warn Shang just as the Huns seize the palace and take the Emperor hostage.
 In the ensuing fight, Shan Yu's men are quickly defeated and Mulan lures Shan Yu onto the roof, and ultimately pins him down with his own sword.
-Guided by Mulan, Mushu uses a skyrocket to propel Shan Yu into a fireworks launching tower, killing him.
+Guided by Mulan, Mushu uses a giant skyrocket to propel Shan Yu into a fireworks launching tower, killing him.

 The Emperor and the city's assembled inhabitants praise Mulan for having saved them, and they bow to her in honor.
 She accepts the Emperor's crest and Shan Yu's sword as gifts but declines his offer to join the royal council.
 Mulan returns home and presents these gifts to her father, but he ignores them, happy to have her back.
-Having become enamored with Mulan, Shang also arrives and accepts her invitation to stay for dinner.
-Mushu is reinstated as a Fa family guardian as the ancestors celebrate.
+While Mushu is reinstated as a Fa family guardian, Shang becomes enamored with Mulan and accepts her invitation to stay for dinner.